 This release features a prebuilt binary (AppImage) for the first time.

-DSP + UI developer on the Beast DAW, Free Software author + advocate, contributor to ALSA/GNOME/procps/LibreOffice/etc.
+DSP + DAW developer, Free Software author + advocate, contributor to ALSA/GNOME/procps/LibreOffice/etc.

 The social network of the future: No ads, no corporate surveillance, ethical design, and decentralization!
 Own your data with Mastodon!